Achronite/energenie-ener314rt/README.md

 0.3.4|09 Feb 20|Replaced all exits with return codes from radio init functions.
 Added better error reporting for raw Tx call.
 0.4.0|06 Dec 20|Added new function to immediately send commands.
 Added MIHO069 thermostat params.
 Added support for unknown commands (this assumes a uint as sent datatype) in build_message.
 Updated Energenie device names.
 Readme updates, including success tests for 3 more devices from AdamCMC.
 WARNING: This version contains DEBUG logging.
 0.4.1|19 Feb 21|Reduced internal efficiency 'sleep' from 5s to 0.5s (for non-eTRV send mode) to reduce risk of losing a message (Issue #14).
 Fix crash when using over 6 devices (Issue #15).
 Disabled DEBUG logging in npm package.
-0.4.2|Oct 21|Prevent non-cachable devices using openThings_cache_cmd() (Issue #18).
+0.5.0|19 Apr 22|Prevent non-cachable devices using openThings_cache_cmd() (Issue #18).
 Switched device type of MIHO069 thermostat to cacheable.
 Add code to stop Tx retries for thermostat by checking returned values against the type of cached command (Issue #19).
 Increased error prevention for all malloc'ed structures.

 ## Built With